 For example: after waking up each morning, I’d have breakfast.
 Was I actually hungry?
 When I thought about it, no. But eating first thing in the morning was something I had done for years.

-It was a habit I got into, just in case my shift got so busy I didn’t get a chance to eat. #ifyouknowyouknow
+It was a habit I got into, in case my shift got so busy I didn’t get a chance to eat. #iykyk

 Make a conscious effort to tune into what your body is telling you.
 Are you thirsty?
 Hungry?
 Is last night’s dinner still sitting in your stomach?

-Recognizing habits can be eye-opening and trying to de-program these automatic choices isn’t always easy.
-Knowing what you’re up against is half the battle.
+Recognizing habits can be eye-opening.
+Trying to de-program these automatic choices won’t be easy.
+But knowing what you’re up against is half the battle.

 Summary of Step 1: Tune into what your body is telling you.

 Figure out your habits and rituals.
 When you discover one, write it down.
-As silly as it sounds, this will help you spot patterns more easily.
+As silly as it sounds, this will help you spot patterns.

-For example: Do you notice you feel full every morning, kinda like nothing digested from the previous night?
+For example: Do you notice you feel full every morning?
+Like nothing digested from the previous night?
 That’s important.

 Write down what you had for dinner, when you finished eating, and when you went to bed.
-This can help you spot trends like eating too much, eating too late, or consuming caffeine too close to bedtime.
+This can help you spot trends.
+Things like: eating too much, eating too late, or consuming caffeine too close to bedtime.

 You don’t need a super cute journal to track things.
 Don’t wait until you go out and buy a notebook for tracking.